Anton-Gladyshev/pypty/README.md

 # Examples

-The examples will be provided in the `examples folder`.
+The examples will be provided in the `examples` folder.
 To to configure a **completely custom preset**, please reffer to the next section.

 # PyPty Parameters for Creating Custom Presets